cse232summer-msu/cse232summer-msu.github.io/home.md

 ## Help Room Schedule

 Help Room is conducted through Zoom.
 You can find the link to the meeting and the times on Ed Discussion.
-Help Room will begin the evening of 2024-01-09.
+Help Room will begin the evening of May 15, 2024.

 Please be aware that you may not receive the attention you desire if you attend help room very near an assignment deadline.
 So please consider attending help room prior to the day an assignment is due as there will be less demand.

-Please direct any and all written communication to Ed Discussion (you can post anonymously if that's something you'd prefer).
+Please direct any and all written communication to Ed Discussion.
 Emails may not be responded to.

 If you would like a one-on-one meeting with an instructor, please make a private Ed Discussion post detailing your request and availability.